opensanctions/opensanctions/docs/install.rst

   ``postgresql://user:pass@host/database``.
 Only PostgreSQL is supported as a database backend.

+* ``OPENSANCTIONS_RESOLVER_PATH`` is a JSON file that contains deduplication judgements.
+You can set this to an empty file if you have not performed any deduplication, or create an file in the `/data` volume mount of the docker installation.

 * ``OPENSANCTIONS_DATA_PATH`` is the main working directory for the system.
 By default it will contain cached artifacts and the generated output data.
 This defaults to the ``data/`` subdirectory of the current working directory when the